a2insights/octo/README.md

     php artisan serve

-You can now access the server at <http://localhost:8000>
+You can now access the server at <http://127.0.0.1:8000>

 ### Using Laravel Sail to develop

     sail up

 You can now access the server at <http://localhost>

+### Dev app

+To generate data for development purposes, run the following command:

+    php artisan dev:app

+This command will generate data that can be used for testing and development.
+You can find the implementation details of this command [here](https://github.com/a2insights/octo-core/blob/main/src/Console/SetupDevCommand.php).

+got to <http://127.0.0.1:8000/dashboard/login> and login with the following credentials:

+email: super-admin@octo.dev
+password: 123456

+or

+email: user@octo.dev
+password:123456

 **For more information: <https://laravel.com/docs/sail>**